EvelynPloetz/Deep-LASI/docs/source/documentation.rst

    Workflow summarizing the generic data formats used by *Deep-LASI*, as well as supported data formats for trace import.

-The main data handling is carried out on the *Traces* GUI (:numref:`main-workflow`), where we can choose between manual or automated data analysis.
-Conventional data analysis, includes sorting, categorization and trace preparation (as described in section :ref:`manual`) before handing over the preselected traces for Hidden-Markov modeling on the *HMM* GUI followed by dwelltime analysis and TDPs.
+The main data handling is carried out on the *Traces* GUI (:numref:`main-workflow`).
+Here, you can choose between manual or automated data analysis.
+Conventional data analysis, includes sorting, categorization and trace preparation (as described in section :ref:`manual_analysis`) before handing over the preselected traces for Hidden-Markov modeling on the *HMM* GUI followed by dwelltime analysis and TDPs.
 The Sub-Window *Histograms* allows for summarizing the analyzed data via histograms with respect to, e.g., frame-, molecule-, and state-wise histograms, or the global FRET correction factors (:numref:`main-workflow`).
 The sub-window *Statistics* on selected molecule groups with respect to, e.g., average brightness, background, SNR etc. |br|
 The automated data analysis is carried out on the *Traces* GUI, which includes and automated selection, sorting, and categoriziation process prior to an automated kinetics analysis based on deep-learning.
 The data is afterwards automatically summarized by state-of-the-art dwell-time analysis and TDPs.

 ..
 Overview